New Year, New Beginnings — My Big Chop Story

 2010 in the Commonwealth of Dominica

 By graduation, I was ready for change.
-After years of damage from relaxers and hot curling irons, I began cutting my hair shorter and shorter until I finally did the “big chop.”
+After years of damage from relaxers and hot curling irons, I began cutting my hair shorter and shorter until I finally did the “big chop” on December 30, 2011.
+When I first cut my hair, I loved running my fingers through my soft curls.
+I learned about my hair pattern and experimented with products that helped it stand out.
 I felt free, beautiful, and grounded.
-I loved the ease of wash‑and‑go styles and eventually embraced fades with my barber.
-Despite the naysayers—even within my family—I felt self‑assured.
+I loved the ease of wash-and-go styles and eventually embraced fades with my barber.

 2012 - A year after my ‘Big Chop’